 The format of the symposium itself will comprise a series of short case study accounts (approx. 20 minutes in length), leaving room for wider exploration and discussion of the core and emergent themes.
 The HEA welcomes submissions outlining both completed and ‘work-in-progress’ innovations in devising and facilitating approaches to learning space design, practice and administration within these broad themes, as well as examples detailing wider institutional initiatives aimed at strategic and systemic change – including pedagogic and academic development.

-In no more than 500 words, please position your case study against one of the three core themes above by identifying the following:
+In no more than 500 words, please position your case study against the three core themes of Space, Technology and Pedagogy by identifying the following: